lukeharwood11/openai-proxz/README.md

 ## Features

-- An easy to use interface, similar to the `openai-python` package.
+- An easy to use interface, similar to that of `openai-python`
 - Built-in retry logic
-- Environment variable config support for API keys, Org.
-IDs, Project IDs, and base urls
+- Environment variable config support for API keys, org.
+IDs, project IDs, and base urls
 - Integration with the most popular OpenAI endpoints with a generic `request` method for missing endpoints

 ## Installation